Contact Us

 Qadir, “The Lamp-Bound”

-Provenance: A drop of oil
+Splinter: A drop of oil

 Qadir takes the form (and displays the magical prowess) of a genie, bound to a magical oil lamp which he inhabits.
 Unlike in most stories of djinn, he is not beholden to those who possess his lamp, but will freely grant boons to those with whom he has an affinity.
 Additionally, though his existence is tied to the lamp, this does not appear to restrict him in the traditional way, as he can use his magic freely and can move his lamp around at will.